 Mutual aid groups are springing up all over the UK.
 Covid Mutual Aid have an up to date map and list of local groups on their website: https://covidmutualaid.org/local-groups You can also register your own group on the site.

-In response to the outbreak we have been working closely with community leaders, VCSE and faith groups, the public sector and housing partners to coordinate community hubs for people who want to volunteer or donate to support people locally that are in need of more advanced on-going support throughout COVID-19.
-These are currently being set-up to support people living locally within different areas across Trafford.
+In response to the COVID-19 outbreak Thrive have been working closely with community leaders, VCSE and faith groups, the public sector and housing partners to mobilise 6 community hubs to support people locally that are in need of food, getting prescriptions delivered, information and advice on local services and befriending support throughout the COVID-19 outbreak.

 Donate items or resources

-If you are a resident or business that would like to donate any items, or resources as part of the Trafford Community Response to COVID-19 please get in touch with us on firstname.lastname@example.org or call 0330 123 9766 and leave a voicemail.
+If you are a resident or business that would like to donate any items, or resources as part of the Trafford Community Response to COVID-19 please fill in a short form by Clicking Here.

 Voluntary, Community & Social Enterprise (VCSE) & Faith Organisations